panoply/esthetic/readme.md

 ### Options

 The options methods will augment formatting options (rules).
-Formatting options are persisted, so when you apply changes they are used on every beautification process thereafter.
-The `prettify.options(rules)` method also exposes hook and getter methods.
-The `prettify.options.updated` method allows you to listen in on option changes and the `prettify.options.rules` getter returns a **readonly** reference of the current formatting options.
+Formatting options are persisted, so when you apply changes they are used for every beautification process thereafter.
+The `prettify.options(rules)` method also exposes 2 _hook_ methods.
+The `prettify.options.listen` method allows you to listen for changes applied to options and the `prettify.options.rules` getter returns a **readonly** reference of the current formatting options.

 ```typescript
 import prettify from "@liquify/prettify";